The 9 excellent ways to use Instagram on the web

-But there is no shortage of services bridging that gap.
+But there is no shortage of services that bring analytics, different viewing options and much more to the bare bone Instagram website.
 The following services offer users more than what the immensely popular Instagram doesn’t offer.
 Check these out and see which one you like.

 If you like stats, I mean, lots of stats, then Statigram is something you should use.
 Besides a simple web interface for Instagram, Statigram offers lovely stats of your photos, followers, likes, growth and overall engagement etc.